ofiwg/libfabric/man/fi_cxi.7.md

 Long messages are transferred using a rendezvous protocol.
 The provider implements two rendezvous protocols: offloaded and eager.
-The threshold at which the rendezvous protocol is used is controlled with the *FI_CXI_RDZV_THRESHOLD* environment variable.
+The threshold at which the rendezvous protocol is used is controlled with the *FI_CXI_RDZV_THRESHOLD* and *FI_CXI_RDZV_GET_MIN* environment variables.

 In the offloaded rendezvous protocol, a portion of the message payload is sent along with the message header.
 Once the header is matched to a Receive operation, the remainder of the payload is pulled from the source using an RDMA Get operation.
 If the message arrives unexpectedly, the eager portion of the payload is buffered at the target until it is matched to a Receive operation.
 In the normal case, the Get is performed by hardware and the operation completes without software progress.

 In the eager rendezvous protocol, the entire payload is sent along with the message header.
 If the message matches a pre-posted Receive operation, the